mely-apps/Turtle-SVG/README.md

 ## Description

-This script allows you to convert Scalable Vector Graphics (SVG) files into Turtle draw commands.
+This script allows you to convert SVG files into Turtle draw commands.
 Turtle graphics is a popular way to introduce programming concepts to beginners, and it provides a simple way to draw shapes and patterns on a screen using a virtual "turtle".

 The script reads an SVG file and extracts the path data from it.
 It then converts the path data into a series of Turtle draw commands that can be executed by a Turtle graphics library.
 This enables you to take advantage of the rich graphics capabilities offered by SVG files and replicate them using the Turtle graphics library.